-According to the HSE, RIDDOR refers to the law placing a duty on employers (otherwise known as the responsible person) to make reports and keep records of particular serious work-related accidents, occupational diseases and specified dangerous occurrences (near misses).
+According to the HSE’s RIDDOR definition, RIDDOR refers to the law placing a duty on employers (otherwise known as the responsible person) to make reports and keep records of particular serious work-related accidents, occupational diseases, and specified dangerous occurrences (near misses).

 First things first, let’s define what an incident, accident and near-miss are:

-An incident is an undesired event that has caused or could have caused damage, death, injury or ill-health.
+- What is an incident? – An incident is an undesired event that has caused or could have caused damage, death, injury or ill health.

 Definitions may vary in their wording but will all agree that:

-- a near miss is when an incident has taken place, but no harm or damage has taken place, i.e. a fork truck lost control but caused no damage or injury.
+- A near miss is when an incident has occurred, but no harm or damage has occurred, i.e. a fork truck lost control but caused no damage or injury.

-According to the HSE's 'Reporting accidents and incidents at work' industry guidance document', the reporting of Injuries, Diseases and Dangerous Occurrences allow enforcing authorities to take a deep dive into workplace risk, determining where and how things are happening, and whether there is need for an investigation.
+According to the HSE’s ‘Reporting accidents and incidents at work’ industry guidance document‘, reporting Injuries, Diseases, and Dangerous Occurrences allows enforcing authorities to take a deep dive into workplace risk, determining where and how things are happening and whether there is a need for investigation.